How To Choose A Credit Card in Australia: Steps & Best Tips

 How to check

-You can access your credit report and, depending on the service, view your score through major credit reporting bodies such as Equifax and Experian, or via other services that provide access to bureau data.
+You can request access to your credit report from major credit reporting bodies such as Equifax and Experian, or through other services that provide access to bureau data.

 Impact on card options